- Sugar and Sweeteners Outlook

 - Sugar and Sweeteners Outlook: March 2011

 - This report examines whether world sugar prices over time mirror changes in costs of production of the largest sugar producers and traders.
 An important consideration is whether changes in exchange rates, especially between the Brazil real and U.S. dollar, can influence the effect of changing costs on world prices (March 2011, page 9 of PDF).

 - "Sugar Long-Term Projections through Fiscal Year 2021" in Sugar and Sweeteners Outlook: February 2011

-- This report examines long run projections for sugar supply and use in the United States and Mexico.
+- This report examines long-run projections for sugar supply and use in the United States and Mexico.
 The primary factor for the U.S. sugar economy is a reliance on sugar imports from Mexico to maintain balance in the U.S. sugar market.
-With yearly U.S. sugar ending year stocks-to-use ratios set at 13.5 percent, there are no sugar loan forfeitures and there are no Commodity Credit Corporation (CCC) purchases of sugar for ethanol.
+With the yearly U.S. sugar ending stocks-to-use ratios set at 13.5 percent, there are no sugar loan forfeitures, and there are no Commodity Credit Corporation (CCC) purchases of sugar for ethanol.
 However, assuming higher investment in the Mexican sugar industry and/or increased use of HFCS in Mexico introduces a heightened likelihood of CCC purchases (February 2011, page 10 of PDF).